 The tables below also show what percentage of the Colorado House consists of Democrat representatives who would be left behind in Colorado after the border relocation, plus the percentage of Republican representatives moving to the new state.
 Ideally, each of these are potential votes in favor of the border change.

 Don’t skip this table.
 It is the key to the logic of this entire analysis.
+The maps below refer to a case shown in this table.

 Another option not covered in this document is the idea of splitting Colorado into two or three autonomous regions.
 Colorado would remain a single member of the Union (a single state), sending 2 US Senators chosen by the state as a whole, and US Reps as normal.
 However, the state government would be replaced by a government for each autonomous region.
 Each region would have a governor.
 This idea is based on a bill introduced to the New York state legislature recently to split New York.
 This idea is also fleshed out here: https://redstatesecession.org/washington-state-should-become-one-state-consisting-of-two-totally-independent-districts